Entity API

 Note

 Entities within the returned set only contain the attributes (type, reference and title).
-If you need the full object you have to request it.
+If you need the full object you have to request it from the server.

 You can request the entity back without knowing exactly what type it is by using the entity() call